simonhtet10/Haptic-Knob/firmware/DEBUGGING.md

 ### Damping made oscillation worse

-**Symptom:** adding the standard `−DAMP · velocity` term to the detent torque increased ringing rather than settling it.
+**Symptom:** adding the standard `−DAMP · velocity` term to the detent torque increased ringing and caused the gimbal to shake violentlyrather than settling it.

 **Diagnosis:** velocity is derived by differentiating the PWM-interface angle signal, which updates at roughly 1 kHz and is quantized.
 Differentiation amplifies that quantization noise, so the